Lake Geneva in Walworth County, Wisconsin — The American Midwest (Great Lakes)

 Dating from the 1860's Lake Geneva's Historic District buildings illustrate Italianate, Classical Revival, and Colonial Revival styles of architecture.

-Topics.
+Topics and series.
 This historical marker is listed in these topic lists: Architecture • Settlements & Settlers.
+In addition, it is included in the National Register of Historic Places (NRHP) series list.

 Location.
 42° 35.501′ N, 88° 26.112′ W. Marker is in Lake Geneva, Wisconsin, in Walworth County.
-Marker is at the intersection of Main Street (Wisconsin Route 50) and Broad Street, on the right when traveling east on Main Street.
+It is at the intersection of Main Street (Wisconsin Route 50) and Broad Street, on the right when traveling east on Main Street.
 The marker is attached to a lamppost, about eight feet high, at the corner of Main and Broad streets, in front of the Landmark Center building.
 Touch for map.
 Marker is at or near this postal address: 772 West Main Street, Lake Geneva WI 53147, United States of America.
 Touch for directions.

 More about this marker.
 The Main Street Historic District comprises this one block of Main between Broad and Center streets.
-Another identical marker is on a lamppost a block east and across the street, at the corner of Main and Center.
+Another identical

 Related marker.
 Click here for another marker that is related to this marker.
 Main Street Historic District

 Credits.
 This page was last revised on February 20, 2024.
-It was originally submitted on February 19, 2024, by Sean Flynn of Oak Park, Illinois.
-This page has been viewed 34 times since then.
-Photos: 1, 2, 3, 4, 5. submitted on February 19, 2024, by Sean Flynn of Oak Park, Illinois.
+It was originally submitted on February 19, 2024, by Sean P. Flynn of Oak Park, Illinois.
+This page has been viewed 204 times since then and 13 times this year.
+Photos: 1, 2, 3, 4, 5. submitted on February 19, 2024, by Sean P. Flynn of Oak Park, Illinois.